The Smart Business Rules action lets you automatically generate or calculate a value in one field using information stored in other fields.

 - Select Smart Business Rules.

-How to configure the Smart Business Rules action
+How to configure the action

 Destination field

 Choose the field where the calculated result will be saved.
+This is the field the agent updates after applying the rule.

 Choose how the agent should write the result: